HyperCap: Hyperspectral Land Cover Captioning Dataset for Vision Language Models: Introduction

 Despite high accuracy, deep networks lack transparency, raising concerns in high-stakes domains like disaster response, precision agriculture, and urban planning, where expert validation and regulatory compliance demand semantic understanding.
 The absence of human-interpretable logic hinders trust and real-world adoption.
 Another key limitation is the scarcity of large-scale labelled hyperspectral datasets.
 The annotation process is costly and labor-intensive, leading to limited and imbalanced datasets that affect generalization.
 To address this, researchers explore Self-Supervised Learning (SSL) \cite{10} and Semi-Supervised Learning (Semi-SL) \cite{11} to leverage unlabeled data for representation learning.
 However, existing hyperspectral datasets are primarily designed for pixel-wise categorization and lack natural language annotations.
 Language awareness in hyperspectral remote sensing is essential for improving semantic understanding, aiding decision-making, and enhancing domain generalization \cite{12}.
 Unlike conventional domain adaptation, where models access both source and target domains, Domain Generalization (DG) requires learning from labeled source data without exposure to the target domain \cite{Liu_2023_CVPR}.
 Recent DG approaches, such as adversarial transformation networks and progressive domain expansion, have focused on visual-level domain-invariant representation learning.
 However, incorporating language into remote sensing has gained traction, enabling tasks like image captioning, classification, and retrieval \cite{Kuckreja_2024_CVPR}.
 Techniques like topic-sensitive word embedding and recurrent attention mechanisms have been explored for generating meaningful descriptions \cite{9515452}.

 Despite significant advancements, HSI classification lacks textual annotations that capture semantic land cover information, limiting its generalization ability \cite{9527083}, while existing HSI captioning datasets remain constrained by limitations in scale, granularity, and annotation diversity \cite{9400386}.
 In particular, no existing data set fully captures HSI images with detailed captions at the pixel level \cite{8672156}.
-Figures~\ref{fig:cd_visualizations}, ~\ref{fig:pos_visualizations},~\ref{fig:sunburst_visualizations}, and~\ref{fig:tsne_visualizations} show various analyses of our dataset, and are detailed in Section~\ref{sec:data_analysis}.
-Our work addresses the limitations of existing HSI datasets and makes the following contributions: \begin{itemize} \item We propose \textbf{HyperCap}, the First large-scale HSI captioning dataset for Remote Sensing, providing fine-grained, pixel-wise textual descriptions for HSI images. \item Unlike traditional HSI datasets that focus solely on classification, HyperCap combines spectral data with textual annotations.
-This integration allows models to generate human-readable explanations, thereby enhancing semantic understanding. \item We evaluate the effectiveness of existing methods on HyperCap, establishing a foundation for future research in vision-language learning for HSI imaging. \end{itemize}
+A detailed analysis of the datasets, including class distribution, linguistic structure of captions, and feature embedding visualizations, is presented in Section~\ref{sec:data_analysis}.
+Our work addresses the limitations of existing HSI datasets and makes the following contributions: \begin{itemize} \item We propose \textbf{HyperCap}, the first large-scale HSI captioning dataset for Remote Sensing, providing fine-grained, pixel-wise textual descriptions for well-known and widely used HSI images. \item Unlike traditional HSI datasets that focus solely on classification, HyperCap combines spectral data with textual annotations.
+This integration allows models to generate human-readable explanations, thereby enhancing semantic understanding. \item We evaluate the effectiveness of existing methods on HyperCap, establishing a foundation for future research in vision-language learning for HSI imaging. \end{itemize} The rest of the article is organized as follows.
+Section~\ref{sec:literature} provides a brief overview of the related work.
+Section~\ref{sec:dataser_prepro} introduces the dataset acquisition and preprocessing approach.
+Section~\ref{sec:experiments} reports the experimental results and Section~\ref{sec:data_ethics} discusses data ethics considerations.
+Finally, the conclusions are presented in Section~\ref{sec:con}.